 As mentioned above, the Company operates omnibus Subscriptions/Redemptions Accounts for all of the Funds which shall be used as required in respect of the payment of redemption monies.

 Method of Payment

-Redemption orders will be processed on receipt of email or faxed instructions only where payment is made to the bank account detailed in the Application Form.
 Redemption payments will be sent by telegraphic transfer at the expense of the Shareholder to the bank account detailed on the Application Form or as subsequently notified to the Administrator in writing.

 Timing